 Metal Roofing

 Standing seam metal roofing is growing in popularity for gable roofs throughout Mid-Missouri.
 Metal roofs last 40 to 70 years, reflect solar heat to lower cooling costs, and handle high winds better than most shingle products.
-Clean lines of standing seam panels complement simple geometry of gable roof particularly well.
-According to U.S. Department of Energy, metal roofs can reduce cooling costs by 10 to 25 percent.
+The clean lines of standing seam panels complement the simple geometry of a gable roof.
+According to the U.S. Department of Energy, metal roofs can reduce cooling costs by 10 to 25 percent.

 Cedar Shakes